Players can compete on only one team, regardless of league classification.

 The dimensions of the fields have been standardized into regulation 80 yard X 40 yard playing areas with two 10-yard end zones and three 20-yard zones.

-There will be lines 3 yards and 5 yards from either goal line from which extra point plays will be run.
+There will be lines 3 yards, 5 yards, and 40 yards from either goal line from which extra point plays will be run.

 There will be a restraining line 2 yards outside and parallel to the sideline.
 Teams and spectators must stay behind this line and between the 20-yard lines.